hdahle/udp/README.md

 - The key-value pair represents a one-to-one relationship between IoT device and Thingspeak channel

 ### Provisioning of an IoT device
 The provisioning, or configuration, of an IoT device simply means entering key-value pair in the Redis database.
-There s no other configuration of the IoT device.
+There is no other configuration of the IoT device.

 ### CLI manipulation of Redis key-value store
 The following is useful for manually messing around with the Redis key-value store: